 The U.S. Bureau of Labor Statistics has predicted that medical assistant employment will increase 31 percent from 2010 to 2020.
 So the job outlook is positive, and the career field appears to be both stable and growing.
 A medical assistant’s job duties vary and can include administrative work, taking a patient’s vital signs, performing basic laboratory tests, and helping the physician with routine procedures and processes.
 The first step toward becoming a medical assistant is to attend an accredited post-secondary institution for formal training.
-There, you can get a certificate or diploma in a year or less and possibly even earn an associate’s degree by taking additional courses.
+There, you can get a certificate or diploma in a year or less and possibly even earn an associate degree in medical assisting by taking additional courses.

 Why is Medical Assisting Such a Hot Career in 2017?

 If you are wondering about the benefits of being a certified medical assistant, we could go on forever.
 Of course, many people point to the medical assistant salary and job outlook as main reasons to consider this career path.
 The truth is, there are several benefits of becoming a medical assistant that should give you pause.
 For students who have a natural love of science, health, and helping others, you can fit right into the field of medical assisting with the right education and training.

 Lets take a deeper look at the benefits of being a certified medical assistant …